miftah-j/Zabbix/How to Install Zabbix Monitoring Tool on Ubuntu 22.04.md

 Enter the password for the Zabbix MySQL user when prompted.

-Disable log_bin_trust_function_creators option after importing databse schema.
+Disable log_bin_trust_function_creators option after importing the database schema.

 Enter the MariaDB root password when prompted.
 Create the Zabbix database and user